AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 }
 ```

-You can create a stream for simple events also by using .
-NET client libraries method:
+You can create a stream for simple events also by using the .NET client libraries method:

 ```csharp
 SdsStream simpleStream = new SdsStream()